uActor/embedded-scd/README.md

 The driver does not intialize ESP-IDF I2C driver, so it must be done by the application.

 **Note**: The sensor does longer I2C clock stretching than the ESP32 supports by default.
-This will result in frequency errors.
+This will result in frequent errors.
 To alleviate this, set the clock stretch to maximum while initializing the I2C drivers: `i2c_set_timeout( I2C_NUM_0, 0xFFFFF );`

 Example application: